This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-Shrimp Taco Sauce
+Make Shrimp Taco Sauce

 - Place a large piece of aluminum foil near cooktop.
-Heat a dry, heavy skillet (ideally cast iron) over medium high heat until hot.
+Heat a dry, heavy skillet (ideally cast iron) over medium-high heat until hot.
 Add one corn tortilla; cook 30 seconds on each side until softened and lightly charred.
 Transfer to aluminum foil and fold around tortilla to keep warm.
 Repeat with remaining tortillas.

-- Heat oil in a large wok or skillet until nearly smoking.
-Shake any excess cornstarch from shrimp and carefully add a few at a time to wok, giving each shrimp some room to crisp up.
-Cook, turning often with a spatula until shrimp are pink, 2 to 3 minutes.
-Add salt, pepper and fresh garlic; toss with spatula just until spices are dispersed and garlic is fragrant, about 1 minute.
-Remove from heat and transfer shrimp to a plate or platter.
+- In a medium bowl, coat peeled and deveined shrimp in cornstarch.
+Heat oil in a large wok or skillet until nearly smoking.
+Shake any excess cornstarch from shrimp and carefully add a few at a time to the wok, giving each shrimp space to crisp.
+Cook, turning often with a spatula, until shrimp are pink, 2 to 3 minutes.
+Add salt, pepper, and minced garlic; toss just until garlic is fragrant and the spices are dispersed, about 1 minute.
+Remove from heat and transfer to a clean plate or platter.

 I have to say, this does sound really good